 Tax credits for low-income working parents are a vital economic support for families and a boon to New Jersey businesses, as many of these dollars are spent in the communities where these families live.

 ACNJ has long advocated for expansion of these tax credits to assist more low-income working families.
 We succeeded in getting a state tax credit enacted in 2000.
 However, in state fiscal year 2011, the amount of refunds was scaled back from 25 to 20 percent of the federal amount.
 For tax year 2015, the NJ EITC amount increased to 30 percent of the Federal EITC.
 This tax credit supports welfare reform by rewarding work and increasing take-home pay for parents making the transition from welfare to work.
 ACNJ continues to advocate for full restoration of this critical support.

 Expanding School Breakfast in New Jersey

 After years of being nearly last in the nation for its participation in the federal School Breakfast Program, New Jersey is showing strong improvements.
-The state recently moved to 23rd nationally, compared to its ranking in 2011 of 46th for student participation in this critical child nutrition program.
+In 2017, the state moved to 19th nationally, compared to its ranking in 2011 of 46th for student participation in this critical child nutrition program.

 This progress is due to the fact that a growing number of New Jersey districts have switched to serving “breakfast after the bell,” rather than before school, when most students have not yet arrived.
 This approach, typically done in the classroom during the first few minutes of the school day, significantly boosts participation, giving more kids the nutritious start to the school day that can help them concentrate and learn.